close

 Tourist woman in Leuven

 To conclude this article, we loved our stay in the capital of Flemish Brabant.
 Leuven is a city rich in history, architecture, culture, and green spaces.
-Leuven is the perfect destination for a city trip with friends, a weekend of sport, or a romantic getaway with your loved one.
+Leuven is the perfect destination for a city trip with friends, a sports weekend or even a romantic getaway with your loved one.
 We hope to return soon to discover all these places on our list and find other good addresses.

-If you enjoyed the article, and it helped you discover Leuven, don't hesitate to leave us a comment 😉
+If you enjoyed the article, and it helped you discover Leuven, don't hesitate to leave us a little comment 😉

 0 comment